josefs/meta-paper/paper.md

 domain specific optimizations.
 We have implemented two optimizations: common subexpression elimination and loop-invariant code motion.

+\TODO{Describe the monad and what operations it provides}
 \TODO{Performance guarantees}
 \TODO{Inlining for free}
 \TODO{Domain specific optimizations, CSE and loop-invariant code motion.}